rsokl/Learning_Python/Python/Module3_IntroducingNumpy/VectorizedOperations.md

 153422.97903817348

 # 3. The minimum blue value, respective to each image.
-# the colors are ordered red-blue-green along axis-3
+# the colors are ordered red-green-blue along axis-3
 >>> min_blue = images[:, :, :, 2].min(axis=(1, 2))
 >>> min_blue.shape
 (100,)